Consultancy & projects

 - Project assistance

-- Marketing portals for brand companies with advertising media (print and digital) for decentralised organisational units (e.g. branches)
+- Marketing portals for brand companies with advertising media (print and digital) for decentralised organisational units (e.g. branches) and local marketing

 - Online shops with web editors (public or closed (for defined users)) for customizable advertising material and print-on-demand